Tombstone (film): Plot

 Wyatt and his posse are ambushed in a riverside forest by the Cowboys.
-Wyatt walks into the creek, miraculously surviving the enemy fire, and kills Curly Bill along with many of his men.
-Curly Bill's second-in-command, Johnny Ringo, becomes the new head of the Cowboys.
+Wyatt walks into the creek, miraculously surviving the enemy fire, and kills Curly Bill and many other Cowboys.
+Johnny Ringo becomes the Cowboys' new leader.
 When Doc's health worsens, the group is accommodated by Henry Hooker at his ranch.
+When one of her troupe members is killed by the Cowboys, Josephine leaves Tombstone, bidding farewell to Wyatt.

-Ringo lures McMasters into the Cowboys' clutches under the pretense of parley and then sends a messenger (dragging McMasters' corpse) to tell Wyatt that he wants a showdown to end the hostilities; Wyatt agrees.
-Wyatt sets off for the showdown, not knowing that Doc has already arrived at the scene.
-Doc confronts a surprised Ringo, who was expecting Wyatt, and challenges him to a duel to finish their "game," which Ringo accepts (Doc and Ringo have already had a couple of stand-offs in Tombstone that were ultimately broken up).
-Wyatt runs when he hears a gunshot, only to encounter Doc, who has killed Ringo.
-They then press on to complete their task of eliminating the Cowboys, although Clanton escapes their vengeance by renouncing his red sash.
+Ringo lures McMasters into the Cowboys' clutches under the pretense of parley and then sends a messenger (dragging McMasters' corpse) to tell Wyatt that he wants a showdown to end the hostilities; Wyatt agrees, but knows he cannot beat Ringo.
+Wyatt sets off for the showdown.
+Doc, having exaggerated his sickness, secretly goes ahead of Wyatt and confronts a surprised Ringo, challenging him to a duel.
+In the showdown, Doc kills Ringo.
+Wyatt, Doc, and their allies finish eliminating the Cowboys, although Clanton escapes their vengeance by renouncing his red sash.
 Doc is sent to a sanatorium in Colorado, where he dies of his illness.
 At Doc's urging, Wyatt pursues Josephine to begin a new life.

-The final narration mentions that the Cowboy Gang was destroyed forever, Clanton was shot and killed in an attempted robbery, Mattie died of a drug overdose shortly after leaving Tombstone, and Virgil and Allie Earp moved to California, where Virgil, despite only having the use of one arm, still had a long career as a lawman, while Wyatt and Josephine would stay together for 47 years until Wyatt's death in Los Angeles in 1929, and among the pallbearers at his funeral were William S. Hart and Tom Mix.
+The final narration mentions that the Cowboy Gang was destroyed forever, Clanton was shot and killed in an attempted robbery, Mattie died of a drug overdose shortly after leaving Tombstone, and Virgil and Allie Earp moved to California, where Virgil, despite his physical limitations, still had a long career as a lawman.
+Wyatt and Josephine would stay together for 47 years until Wyatt's death in L.A. in 1929, and among the pallbearers at his funeral were William S. Hart and Tom Mix.